African cuisine

+Africa represents a rich history of adaptation, trade, and resourcefulness. while regional differences are pronounced, the use of local ingredients and traditional cooking techniques remains central to the continent's culinary identity.
 Central Africa, East Africa, North Africa, Southern Africa and West Africa each have distinctive dishes, preparation techniques, and consumption modes.

 History

-The roots of African cuisine goes back to thousands of years to the Bronze Age in Northeast Africa, when early civilizations began cultivating grains such as barley and wheat.
+The roots of native African cuisine goes back to thousands of years before the Bronze Age in Northeast Africa, when early civilizations began cultivating grains such as barley and wheat.
 Part of North Africa is in the Fertile Crescent where settled agriculture was practiced by the Ancient Egyptians in this area.
-Animals such as donkeys and sheep were also domesticated starting the spread agriculture to other parts of Africa, notably West Africa, although most tribes still lived a simple hunter-gather diet.
+Animals such as donkeys and sheep were also domesticated, starting the spread of agriculture to other parts of Africa, notably West Africa.
+Although most tribes still lived a simple hunter-gather diet.

-Arab explorers Leo Africanus and Ibn Battuta provide accounts of African food ways encountered on their travels through sub-Saharan Africa.
+Arab explorers- Leo Africanus and Ibn Battuta- provided accounts of African food which they encountered on their travels through sub-Saharan Africa.
 Most European travelers stayed close to coastal areas until the 19th century.
 Many of their diaries also recorded details on foods and crops.
 Many staples were introduced later when Africa was colonized by the Europeans.
 Foods that are now important parts of African cuisine such as maize and potatoes were not common until the 19th century.

 The influence of African food on Caribbean, Brazilian, American Lowcountry cuisine, and Cajun cuisine from Louisiana is seen in rice dishes and green stews like the Afro-Caribbean efo, duckanoo and callaloo.
 The vegetable okra, introduced from Africa, is used in classic Louisiana gumbos, and American rice growing in the Carolina.
-Lowcountry was influenced by West African techniques of rice cultivation and many slaves hailed from rice growing regions of West Africa.
+Lowcountry was influenced by West African techniques of rice cultivation and many slaves hailed from the rice-growing regions of West Africa.
 Lowcountry cuisine is still known for its distinctive rice dishes.

 Central Africa

 Central Africa expands from the Tibesti Mountains in the north to the vast rainforest basin of the Congo River, the highlands of Kivu and the savannah of Katanga.

-This region has received culinary influence of the Swahilis (culture that evolved via the combination of Bantu, Yemeni, Omani and Indian cultures) during the trans-Saharan slave trade.
+This region has received the culinary influence of the Swahilis (culture that evolved via the combination of Bantu, Yemeni, Omani and Indian cultures) during the trans-Saharan slave trade.
 Swahili culinary influences can be found in dishes such as mandazi, pilaf rice, kachumbari, sambusa, and kuku paka.

 Central African cuisine has also been influenced by the Portuguese, by way of the Kongo and Ndongo Kingdoms.
-Salt fish was introduced following trade in the late 17th century, and the Kikongo term for salt fish, makayabu, comes from the term bacalhau (ba-cal-ha-u).
+Salt fish was introduced following trade in the late 17th century, and the Kikongo term for salt fish, makayabu, comes from the Portuguese term bacalhau.